-An undergraduate 'studio' (or postgraduate 'unit') is a smaller study group taken by Year 2 and 3 undergraduate students in art, architecture and design and postgraduate architecture students at The School of Art, Architecture and Design.
-Each studio is led by a member of academic staff, often in association with a professional practitioner or organisation.
-At the start of the year, the leaders of each studio present their studio's themes, position and approach to all students during a 'market day'.
+An undergraduate 'studio' is a smaller study group taken by Year 2 and 3 architecture students at the University's School of Art, Architecture and Design.
+A postgraduate 'unit' is a smaller study group taken by students of the Architecture RIBA 2 – MArch course.
+Each studio or unit is led by a member of academic staff, often in association with a professional practitioner or organisation.
+At the start of the year, the leaders of each studio and unit present their studio's themes, position and approach to all students during a market day.
 Students then choose their preferred studio from the wide range of issues, methods of working and types of projects available.
-The studio approach brings many benefits including smaller and more focused teaching groups, a joined up approach to modules, experience of professional practice, collaboration and teamwork, opportunities to exhibit and even an element of healthy competition.
-If a studio isn't popular enough with our students it doesn't run – so our academic staff work hard every year to make sure that they are appealing, engaging, challenging and relevant.

 Our studios evolve year on year.
 You can see details of older studios in our studio archive.

 This year we will consider the complex, shifting patterns of rural and urban life post-pandemic.
 We will be exploring the architectural possibilities to redefine and reactivate the towns on the edge of London as distinct places with their own sub-urban identity.

 UG Architecture Studio 03: Parallel Farming – In an Age of Alternative Industries

 Sandra Denicke-Polcher and Jane McAllister.
 Academic Facilitator for Calabria: Rita Elvira Adamo

 Never demolish.
 Transformation is the opportunity of doing more and better with what is already existing.
 The demolishing is a decision of easiness and short term.
 It is a waste of many things — a waste of energy, a waste of material, and a waste of history… (Lacaton and Vassal, winners of Pritzker Prize, 2021)